jkr78/PyEnvVirtualEnv/README.md

 **PyenvEnv.valid_syntax** - "Packages/Python/Python.sublime-syntax"

-`Syntax name this plugin is valid for or no check if empty`
+`Syntax name this plugin is valid for or no check if empty.`

 **PyenvEnv.valid_file_ext** - ".py"